ginichouhan/news-text-sentiment-analyzer/README.md

-# 🧠 NLP Text Analysis on News Articles — Blackcoffer Assignment
+# 🧠 NLP Text Analysis on News Articles .

-This project was part of a Data Science interview assignment from **Blackcoffer**.
+This project was part of a Data Science .
 It involves web scraping of article content from provided URLs and performing **Natural Language Processing (NLP)** to extract meaningful metrics.

 ---